tobega/tailspin-v0/TailspinReference.md

 A literal key-value pair is an identifier followed by a colon and a _value chain_.
 E.g. `{ a: 0, b: 'hello' }` An example of an expression generating a stream of key-value pairs is a [deconstruct](#deconstructor) of a [dereferenced](#dereference) structure value.

+### Bytes literal
+A bytes literal produces a [bytes](#bytes) value.
+In the simplest form it starts with the marker `[x` and ends with `x]`, with a sequence of an even number of hexadecimal digits between them, e.g. `[x 81a5 x]`.

+To generate bytes values, value chains yielding streams of bytes results can be set within parentheses within the bytes markers.
+Several bytes values can be concatenated by space-separated generators and hexadecimal digit sequences between the markers, e.g. `[x 1a (1..3 -> [x 00 x]) ff x]` yields `1a000000ff`.

+A bytes literal that ends up having no values between the markers becomes nothing.

 ### Input
 Input is data obtained from an external source.
 See the [core system module](#the-core-system-module),